kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 &= -a\\
 \end{aligned}
 $${#eq:mult-minus-one}
 This means that _the additive inverse of a number is obtained by multiplying the original number by $(-1)$_.
+This we also already know from @fig:additive-inverse.

-This explanation might seem contrived, but it provides guardrails against falling off when future mathematical objects are encountered.
+These slow but careful explanations might seem contrived, but they provide guardrails against falling off when future mathematical objects are encountered.
 And it is a whole lot more satisfying than hand-waving or saying "Just take it on faith."

 ### Why is the product of two negative numbers positive?